5 essential tips to drive your sales with coupons

 In fact, emails containing free coupons have been shown to generate 48% more revenue than those without.

-If you haven’t already set about creating buyer personas and segmenting customers by gender, age, purchasing behaviour, key social channels and everyday interactions with your product or service, then you should.
+If you haven’t already set about creating buyer personas and segmenting customers by gender, age, purchasing behavior, key social channels, and everyday interactions with your product or service, then you should.

 Targeted coupons which offer unique experiences are much more likely to resonate with your users than generic offers that could apply to anyone.

 4. Don't hold back on copy and design

 Creating effective, eye-catching coupons with compelling copy is key to engaging your customers and getting them to buy.

 Have a strong call to action

 Design coupons that are on-brand and relevant to your promotion.

 Here’s an example of a coupon that has it all...